First-Year Seminar Program

-It’s OK to think outside the box: If you have an idea for a trade, venture, or business, you don’t have to wait until you receive your degree to launch it.
+It’s OK to think outside the box; at Oberlin, it is expected.
+If you have an idea for a trade, venture, or business, you don’t have to wait until you receive your degree to launch it.
 Oberlin supports an approach to entrepreneurship that is firmly rooted in the liberal arts and draws on your intellectual, artistic, and innovative ideas, and on your leadership and social sensibilities.
-Through Oberlin’s Creativity and Leadership Project, any student in any major may pursue the challenges and demands of implementing his or her ideas through select semester or module courses, concept development funding, mentored experiential opportunities, workshops, internships, lectures, and other resources.
-The Entrepreneurship Scholars Program offers another foray into business development for those with the passion and the drive to make something happen.
-All together, these programs provide a vital experiential opportunity to explore entrepreneurship and begin building a foundation of the practical skills essential to planning and launching a venture.
+Through Oberlin’s Creativity and Leadership Project and LaunchU, students in any major may pursue the challenges and demands of implementing their ideas through select semester or module courses, concept development funding, mentored experiential opportunities, workshops, and other resources.
+All together, these programs provide vital hands-on opportunities to explore entrepreneurship and begin building a foundation of the practical skills essential to planning and launching a venture.

 Research and Collaborations

 Learning at Oberlin doesn’t stop when you exit the classroom.
 One way you can continue your education is by working alongside faculty members on groundbreaking research projects.
 Oberlin professors maintain active research interests and believe that mentoring undergraduate students through research is an important part of the teaching and learning process.
 Research opportunities at Oberlin have allowed students to transfer their curiosity from the classroom to the library, the laboratory, and field sites across the globe.
 With excellent research facilities and equipment at your fingertips, your work might lead to coauthoring an article for a scholarly journal, or to discovering a pulsar.
-The extensive research experience our students gain as undergraduates is one of the reasons why Oberlin produces more eventual Ph.D.s than any of our peer institutions.
-The Office of Undergraduate Research coordinates much of the administrative, financial, and intellectual resources required to ensure successful student-mentor relationships
+The extensive research experience our students gain as undergraduates is one of the reasons why Oberlin produces more eventual PhDs than any of our peer institutions.
+The Office of Undergraduate Research coordinates much of these endeavors.

 As an Oberlin student, you will have a robust advising network to support you.
 An academic advisor will help you navigate academic requirements and plan an educational program consonant with your interests and goals.
-He or she will help you develop meaningful educational plans and goals, make the most of your educational choices, reflect on and synthesize your Oberlin experiences, and grow intellectually, artistically, and personally.
+Your advisor will help you develop meaningful educational plans and goals, make the most of your educational choices, reflect on and synthesize your Oberlin experiences, and grow intellectually, artistically, and personally.
 Before you register for class each semester, you will meet with your advisor to ensure that your courses, projects, and related assignments are consistent with your major and goals.
 As an incoming student, you will be assigned an advisor based on your academic interests.
 You may change your advisor at any time, and will select a new advisor in your major department when you declare a major.
-A wealth of other resources are also available to help you to define and achieve educational, career, and personal goals, including but not limited to career advising from the Office of Career Services, and non-academic advising provided through the Division of Student Life.
+A wealth of other resources are also available to help you to define and achieve your overall goals, including but not limited to career advising from the Career Center, and non-academic advising provided through the Division of Student Life.